intentionet/netconan/README.rst

 * Sensitive strings like passwords or SNMP community strings (``--anonymize-passwords``, ``-p``), for many common network vendors.
 * IPv4 and IPv6 addresses (``--anonymize-ips``, ``-a``).
 * User-specified sensitive words (``--sensitive-words``, ``-w``).
+* User-specified AS numbers (``--as-numbers``, ``-n``).

+*Note that any occurrence of a specified sensitive word or AS number will be replaced regardless of context, even if it is part of a larger string or number.*

 Netconan attempts to *preserve useful structure*.
 For example,

 * Netconan preserves prefixes when anonymizing IPv4 and IPv6 addresses: IP addresses with a common prefix before anonymization will share the same prefix length after anonymization.
 For more information, see J. Xu et al., *On the Design and Performance of Prefix-Preserving IP Traffic Trace Anonymization*, ACM SIGCOMM Workshop on Internet Measurement, 2001 [`link <https://smartech.gatech.edu/bitstream/handle/1853/6573/GIT-CC-01-22.pdf>`_].

 * IPv4 classes are preserved.

+* AS number blocks are preserved (i.e. an anonymized public AS number will still be in the public AS number range after anonymization).

 * Standard password and hash formats (salted md5, Cisco Type 7, Juniper Type 9) are recognized and substituted with format-compliant replacements.